The Global Climate Strike, Plastic and Greta Thunberg

 He could eat TV dinners (microwave dinners) in plastic trays or consume drinks from plastic bottles.
 The object of the test was to make sure everything he consumed had come in contact with plastic.

 Before he started, he had his blood and urine evaluated for plastics and plastic indicators.
-The same analyses were performed on his blood and urine during and after the test, as was performed prior to the test.
+They performed the same analyses on his blood and urine during and after the test.
 The first week showed some changes in his health, and he started feeling awful, had headaches, and tired easily.

 He visited a kindergarten and there the children, ages 3 to 5 years, were tested for plastic.
 The results were alarming.
 These young kids already had plastic accumulating in their system.
 The mothers talked about the needed changes in their daily lives, trying to eliminate as much plastic as possible, including children’s toys.